 This hiking excursion to Fitz Roy embarks from a trailhead just outside the town of El Chaltén and lasts all day (day hikes to Fitz Roy often take about 11 hours).
 The trail leads up through an alpine forest, complete with views of Piedras Blancas Glacier, all the way to Laguna de los Tres.
 This body of water earned its name because it affords panoramic views of not just Fitz Roy's peak, but two others as well: Aguja Poincenot and Cerro Torre.
 All told it's a 16-mile (26 km) hike that allows you to take in some of the best views in all of Argentine Patagonia.

-Tours that Include Hike to Mt.
+Itineraries with Hike to Mt.
 Fitz Roy

 This active trip highlights two UNESCO-listed parks in South America with some of the most magnificent scenery in the world.
 Start off in Argentine Patagonia for several days in Los Glaciares National Park—home to a whopping 13 major glaciers and the iconic Mt.
 Fitz Roy.
 Next is Torres del Paine National Park in Chilean Patagonia for snow-capped peaks, thundering waterfalls, and turquoise lakes.
 Kick off the adventure in Buenos Aires for a taste of big-city culture.